TEAMuP-dev/HARP/README.md

 HARP has been tested on Windows 10 x64.
 You can checkout in the `windowsBuild` branch and follow the instructions there.

+NOTE: when building on Windows, a setup screen will appear to help you install Miniconda.
+::: Setup options
+- [x] Install for: Just me
-NOTE: when building on Windows, a setup screen will appear to help you install Miniconda. **Make sure that when you install Miniconda, you install it onto the root directory of this repository under the name `Miniconda3`.
-That is, `<HARP_ROOT_DIR>/miniconda3` Otherwise, the rest of the build procedure will not find it.**
+- [x] Destination Folder: **Make sure that when you install Miniconda, you install it onto the root directory of this repository under the name `Miniconda3`.
+That is, `<HARP_ROOT_DIR>/Miniconda3` Otherwise, the rest of the build procedure will not find it.**
+- [x] No shortcuts, don't add to PATH, don't register as default Python

 # Codesigning and Distribution